I Am Not a Breast Nazi

-* Exclusive breastfeeding" is defined as no other food or drink, not even water, except breast milk (including milk expressed or from a wet nurse) for the first six months of life.
+* Exclusive breastfeeding" is defined as no other food or drink, not even water, except breast milk (including milk expressed or from a wet nurse).

 ** an excess of fatty substances called lipids, largely cholesterol and triglycerides, in the blood

 Wiessinger, D. (M.Sc; IBCLC): Watch Your Language!
 Journal of Human Lactation, Vol. 12, No. 1, 1996.

 WHO Secretariat: Global strategy on infant and young child feeding, WHO, Fifty-Fifth World Health Assembly A55/15,

 Ministry of Health: Food and Nutrition Guidelines for Healthy Infants and Toddlers (Aged 0–2): A background paper (4th Ed).
 Ministry of Health, 2008.